eggheads/eggdrop/doc/sphinx_source/modules/included.rst

     The transfer module provides DCC SEND/GET support and userfile transfer support for userfile sharing.

+:ref:`twitch`
+    The Twitch module modifies Eggdrop to interact with the Twitch service.
+Twitch uses a modified implementation of IRC so not all functionality will be present.
+Please read doc/TWITCH for specifics on how to best use the Tiwtch module.

 :ref:`uptime`
     This module reports uptime statistics to the uptime contest web site at http://uptime.eggheads.org.
 Go look and see what